vidonne/hugobs/README.md

 ```bash
 hugo new site . --force
 ```

+TODO: Add a theme to the site and copy content to the new site.

 ## 2. Set Up Bootstrap & SCSS

 Install Bootstrap and Sass via **npm** instead of using a CDN, to allow scss customization.